muxi-ai/faissx/server/README.md

 Each tenant has isolated storage, preventing cross-tenant data access.
 All vector operations are scoped to the tenant's namespace.

+**Note**: The authentication system is fully tested and production-ready as of v0.0.3.
+A comprehensive test suite with 7 tests verifies authentication enforcement and tenant isolation.

 ## Docker Deployment

 ### Available Images